Welcome to the addiction.

 - It’s vital that you get a clean break when separating the leaf from the plant.
 That means there should be no extra plant matter on left on the leaf or stem.
 This isn’t difficult to achieve since succulent leaves don’t really need to be persuaded to fall off (looking at you, Ghost Plant).

 - To ensure you get that clean break, grab the leaf close to the base and wiggle it gently side to side.
 There shouldn’t be much “pulling” involved.

 - Now that they’re separated, both the mother plant and the leaf have an open wound.
 You have to let it “callus” over (that’s the plant version of scabbing).
-Just set the leaf in a dry place and wait a week, a dish on the windowsill works great. (some people swear by these propagation trays, but it wont make a huge difference).
+Just set the leaf in a dry place and wait a week, a dish on the windowsill works great. (we highly recommend these propagation trays by Yield Lab).
 Don’t expose it to water during this period – that will slow or impair the callus formation and could allow bacteria or fungi to infect the plant.